 "So, this is how it ends," Loki said.
 "The great love story of our lives.
 We forget about each other.
 We pretend this never happened.
 Is that what you truly wish?
 You do not have to hand me over to Thor.
 You hold the power to keep me contained yourself.
 You could keep me around and discover why the fates brought us together."

 "This is how it will have to be.
 At least for now," Harry said.

 Loki craned his head, holding it at a strained angle to better see Harry.
 "What do you mean?"

 "Are you sentenced for life?"
 Harry asked, leaning against the desk and crossing his ankles.

 Loki gave a light snort.
 "I'm sentenced for long enough that you'll be dust before I am a free man again."

 "That would be a very long time.
 I have reason to believe that I'm no more mortal than you.
 Death and I have a particular relationship.
 Perhaps, in the future, things can be different between us.
 I have to believe that there is more to you than what I've seen, but I can only act on what I know.
 Show me something more.
-Give me an explanation for why my mark is golden.
-Give me a reason to act as if you're more than a criminal that I have to keep from destroying my home."
+Give me an explanation for why your mark on my arm is golden.
+Give me a reason to act as if you're more than a criminal that I have to keep from usurping my home planet."

 Harry didn't give Loki a chance to answer.
 He grabbed Mjolnir and Loki, apparating, and disposing of both to Thor.